- How does one become a Cal State East Bay student?

 Declaration of Objective

-Campuses will communicate its supplementary admission criteria for all impacted programs to high schools and community colleges in their service area and will disseminate this information to the public through appropriate media.
+Campuses will communicate their supplementary admission criteria for all impacted programs to high schools and community colleges in their service area and will disseminate this information to the public through appropriate media.
 This information will also be published at the CSU campus individual website and made available online at www.calstate.edu.

 Supplementary Admission Criteria

 Each campus with impacted programs uses supplementary admission criteria in screening applicants.
 Supplementary criteria may include rank-ordering of freshman applicants based on the CSU Eligibility Index Table (see "Eligibility Index" later in this chapter), or rank-ordering of transfer applicants based on the overall transfer grade point average, completion of specified prerequisite courses, and a combination of campus-developed criteria.
 Applicants for freshman admission to impacted campuses or programs are required to submit scores on either the SAT or the ACT.
-For fall admission, applicants should take tests as early as possible, and no later than November or December of the preceding year.
+For fall admission, applicants should take tests as early as possible, and no later than December of the preceding year.

 The supplementary admission criteria used by the individual campuses to screen applicants for freshman admission to impacted programs are made available by the campuses to all applicants seeking admission to an impacted program.
 Details regarding the supplemental admissions criteria are also provided at www.calstate.edu/sas/impactioninfo.shtml.